 (E) Individual and aggregate analysis.

 (1) Each hospital and CSN program shall ensure that all incidents are thoroughly and comprehensively reviewed and analyzed:

-(a) At the time of submission, on an individual basis, for adequacy of documentation and to effect necessary follow-up; and,
+(a) At the time of submission, on an individual basis, for adequacy of documentation and necessity for follow-up; and

-(b) At regular intervals and yearly, on an aggregate basis, to determine trends or patterns indicative of a need for corrective action.
+(b) At regular intervals and yearly, on an aggregate basis, to determine rends or patters indicative of a need for corrective action.
 Such information shall be made available to the ODMH office of quality assurance and improvement.

-(2) At regular intervals, the ODMH office of quality assurance/improvement shall supply hospitals/facilities with aggregate data on incidents.
+(2) At regular intervals, the ODMH office of quality assurance and improvement shall supply RPHs with aggregate data on incidents.

-The CEO of each hospital shall be responsible for prescribing guidelines for implementation of this rule.
+The CEO of each RPH shall be responsible for prescribing guidelines for implementation of this rule.

 Promulgated Under: 111.15

 Prior Effective Dates: 7/27/1979, 7/1/1980, 2/5/1982, 2/1/2000, 7/15/2000, 9/20/2010